Data Structures¶

 -

-¶ Any non-whitespace contents inside of this TeX element.
+contents¶ Any non-whitespace contents inside of this TeX element.

 Returns: generator of all nodes, tokens, and strings Return type: Iterator[Union[TexNode,str]] >>> from TexSoup import TexSoup >>> soup = TexSoup(r''' ... \begin{itemize} ...
 Random text! ... \item Hello ... \end{itemize}''') >>> contents = soup.itemize.contents >>> contents[0] '\n Random text!\n ' >>> contents[1] \item Hello